GitFrog/GitFrog.github.io/index.md

-## Welcome to my Neural Net Blog
+## Welcome to my Neural Net Tutorial

+_March 16 2020_

 My name is Lee Hulse-Smith, and I'm a Full Stack Software Developer at the Centre of Forensic Sciences in Toronto, Canada.

-I first became interested in neural networks after following the autonomous driving work being done by Tesla, Waymo, and Uber.
+I became interested in neural networks a few years ago following the autonomous driving work being done by Tesla, Waymo, and Uber.

-The purpose of this blog is to track my progress and centralize resources as I learn about neural networks.
+The purpose of this tutorial is to track my own progress and centralize resources as I learn about neural networks.
+But if this helps you too, then bonus!

 My main resource for learning will be the [Convolution Deep Learning For Visual Recognition](http://cs231n.stanford.edu/) taught by [Andrej Karpathy](https://cs.stanford.edu/people/karpathy/).
 All of the [2016 course content](https://www.youtube.com/playlist?list=PLkt2uSq6rBVctENoVBg1TpCC7OQi31AlC) is available free online.

 Also, becuase I learn best by doing, my plan is to build a neural network in Javascript using the [MNIST database](http://yann.lecun.com/exdb/mnist/) collection of 60,000 handwitten integers between 0 and 9 to train and test the network.

 ## Introduction

-_March 16, 2020_

 What is a neural network, and when would you want to use one?
 Let's start with the following [xkcd](https://xkcd.com/) comic.